advanced-computer-lab-2023/Sonic-Clinic/README.md

 - Upon successful login, you'll be directed to your personalized dashboard.
 - Navigate through the menu on the top left of the screen to access different features.
-- While navigating, click on the blue square arrow to go back
+- While navigating, the menu on the top left contains all routes to take you back.

 ### 3. Profile Management

-- Update your personal information under the "My Profile" section in the menu.
+- View and update your personal information under the "My Profile" section in the menu.
-- Change your password securely to by entering your email to recieve an OTP which you will need to enter to be able to type your new password.
+- Change your password securely by confirming your old password then choosing a new strong one.

 ### 4. Chatting

 - Click on the orange chat icon on the bottom right corner to use the Chat functionality.
 - View, create and respond to individual chat messages.
+- In a chat, click on the video icon to initiate a video call.

 ### 5. Log Out